nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/ModelClassDiagram.png" width="450" />

-The `Model` component,
+The `Model` component:

-* stores data in TA-Assist:
+* Stores data in TA-Assist:
-  * all `Student` objects are contained in a `UniqueList` object.
+  * All `Student` objects are contained in a `UniqueList` object.
-  * all `ModuleClass` objects are also contained in a `UniqueList` object.
+  * All `ModuleClass` objects are also contained in a `UniqueList` object.
-* stores the currently 'selected' `StudentView` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<StudentView>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Stores the currently 'selected' `StudentView` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<StudentView>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* the `StudentView` object is a class that encapsulates `Student` data along with a `SessionData` to be displayed to `UI`.
+* The `StudentView` object is a class that encapsulates `Student` data along with a `SessionData` to be displayed to `UI`.
 More details regarding this class can be referred to in [the Implementation section](#querying-student-grades-for-a-session).
-* stores the currently 'focused' `ModuleClass` object.
+* Stores the currently 'focused' `ModuleClass` object.
-* stores a `UserPref` object that represents the user’s preferences.
+* Stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
-* does not depend on any of the other three components (i.e. `Ui`, `Logic` and `Storage`) as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components.
+* Does not depend on any of the other three components (i.e. `Ui`, `Logic` and `Storage`) as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components.

 #### UniqueList